AdobeDocs/campaign-web.en/help/v8/technotes/datamodel-tables.md

 It enables you to create **lists of recipients**, or audiences.
 There is a many-to-many (N-N) relation between recipients and lists.
 A profile can belong to several lists and one list can contain several profiles.
 Lists are often used as audiences for deliveries.

 There is a unique index on the field representing the internal name of the list.
 The list is linked to a folder.
-For more on this, see [XtkFolder](#XtkFolder).
+For more on this, refer to the [Folder table](#XtkFolder).

 Learn how to create a list of recipients in [this section](../audience/create-audience.md).